snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/index.md

 ---
-title: "🆕 Defining the data to collect with Data Products"
+title: "Defining the Data to collect with Data Products"
 sidebar_position: 2
+sidebar_label: "🆕 Defining the Data to collect with Data Products"
 ---

-As described in [Data Products introduction](/docs/understanding-your-pipeline/data-products/), a data product is a logical grouping of the data you collect as an organisation by domain, with an explicit owner.
+As described in [Data Products Introduction](/docs/understanding-your-pipeline/data-products/), a data product is a logical grouping of the data you collect as an organisation by domain, with an explicit owner.

 With data products, you can: